Journal of Biomedical Materials Research Part A. 2014 Feb; 102(2): 470-8.

 Ze concluded that “application of TiO2 NPs should be carried out cautiously.”
 Cautiously?
 How about not at all?
 Is brain damage a price we are willing to pay for smooth sunscreen and cottage cheese?
-The Center for Food Safety doesn’t think so, and they are launching a Halloween campaign inviting people to write to Mars asking them to more quickly remove not only the food dyes and titanium dioxide nanoparticles it has agreed to remove (in 5 years), but also any other nanoparticles they are using.
-I am pretty sure nothing will happen this Halloween, which is only a few days away – but maybe by next Halloween there will have been some changes.
+The Center for Food Safety doesn’t think so, and in 2014 they ran a Halloween campaign inviting people to write to Mars asking them to remove both food dyes and titanium dioxide nanoparticles.
+Maybe by next Halloween there will have been some changes.

-- Chen 2016: Influence of silver and titanium dioxide nanoparticles on in vitro blood-brain barrier permeability. (brain) [MEDLINE] [FULL TEXT]
+- Chen 2016: Influence of silver and titanium dioxide nanoparticles on in vitro blood-brain barrier permeability. (brain damage)

 - Hong 2016: Titanium dioxide nanoparticle-induced dysfunction of cardiac hemodynamics is involved in cardiac inflammation in mice. (heart damage)

-- Liu 2016: Lung inflammation caused by long-term exposure to titanium dioxide in mice involving in NF-κB signalling pathway.
-[MEDLINE]
+- Liu 2016a: Lung inflammation caused by long-term exposure to titanium dioxide in mice involving in NF-κB signaling pathway. (lung damage)

-- Rahman 2016: Toxicogenomics analysis of mouse lung responses following exposure to titanium dioxide nanomaterials reveal their disease potential at high doses.
-[MEDLINE] [FULL TEXT]
+- Rahman 2016: Toxicogenomics analysis of mouse lung responses following exposure to titanium dioxide nanomaterials reveal their disease potential at high doses. (lung damage)